Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: The Fluid Model

-We named this latter result a ``stochastic averaging principle'', or simply an {\em averaging principle} (AP), since the process $D^n_{i,j}(t)$ is replaced by the {\em long-run average} behavior of the corresponding FTSP $D_{i,j}(x(t), \cdot)$ for each time $t$ over the appropriate interval.
+We called these limits a ``stochastic averaging principle'', or simply an {\em averaging principle} (AP), since the process $D^n_{i,j}(t)$ is replaced by the {\em long-run average} behavior of the corresponding FTSP $D_{i,j}(x(t), \cdot)$ for each time $t$ over the appropriate interval.

 In the FQR-ART settings, the AP holds under the assumption that $Z^n_{i,j}$ lies below the appropriate release threshold over the interval $[t_1, t_2]$ for all $n$ large enough (i.e., with probability converging to $1$ as $n \tinf$).
-If $Z^n_{i,j}$ is above the appropriate release threshold for all $n$ large enough (again, with probability converging to $1$) over $[t_1, t_2]$, then the limit of the integral considered above is clearly the $0$ function.
+If $Z^n_{i,j}$ is larger than the appropriate release threshold for all $n$ large enough (again, with probability converging to $1$) over $[t_1, t_2]$, then the limit of the integral considered above is clearly the $0$ function.
 It remains to rigorously prove convergence theorems at points at which $Z^n_{i,j}(t) = \tau^n_{i,j} + o_P(n)$, where $o_P(n)$ denotes a random variable satisfying $o_P(n)/n \Ra 0$ as $n \tinf$.
-However, it is not hard to guess the dynamics of the limit (if it exists) at such points, as we do in our fluid approximation below.
+However, it is not hard to determine what the dynamics of the limit should be at such points if the limit exists.
+That is the basis for our heuristic fluid model approximation below.